 Strong Cities launched the ESA Regional Hub in October 2022 at an event in Nairobi that brought together local, national, civil society and multilateral stakeholders to identify priorities across the Hub’s five pillars.
 The team is now driving forward an ambitious work plan, informed by the priority themes identified by cities across the region, with a particular focus on leveraging existing city-level frameworks, resources and structures.

-The ESA Regional Hub is funded by the European Union’s STRIVE Cities Initiative, a three year project supporting Strong Cities’ efforts to provide cities and local authorities with context-driven, evidence-based, city-level extremism prevention policies, programmes and technical assistance within a human rights framework.
+The ESA Regional Hub provides cities and local authorities with context-driven, evidence-based, city-level extremism prevention policies, programmes and technical assistance within a human rights framework.
 The ESA Regional Hub is catalysing the Strong Cities’ GLOBAL mission with LOCAL impact.

 ESA REgional Hub